-In August 2011, we authorized the initiation of formulation work and manufacturing of TNX-102 for clinical trials pursuant to a contract with Lipocine with respect to a research and development project for reformulation work on our leading products for a fee of \$235,000, with work started in the third quarter of 2011.
-In July 2011, we entered into a contract with a contract research organization in July 2011 to investigate the feasibility of developing a new, proprietary formulation of cyclobenzaprine at a cost of \$58,080.
+In July 2011, we entered into a contract with a contract research organization to investigate the feasibility of developing a new, proprietary formulation of cyclobenzaprine at a cost of \$58,080.
+In August 2011, we authorized the initiation of formulation work and manufacturing of TNX-102 for clinical trials pursuant to a contract with Lipocine with respect to a research and development project for reformulation work on our leading products for a fee of \$235,000.
 In September 2011, we entered into a contract with Pharmanet Canada for contract research work with respect to the pharmacokinetic study for TNX-102.
 The full cost of the work to be performed is \$637,231.
 Payment is due in four installments based on the achievement of certain performance milestones.
 In October 2011, we entered into an agreement with another contract research organization to develop, and perform an exploratory pharmacokinetic study on, a new formulation of cyclobenzaprine for an approximate cost of \$180,000.
-In December 2011, we entered into an agreement with a public relations firm to provide news media placement and political intelligence from January 2012 through June 2012 for a total cost of \$60,000.